 Good tracking depends on consistency.
 The system has to be set up well, and the people using it have to follow the same process every time.
 A few habits make a major difference.

-Second, keep detailed records.
+Keep detailed records.
 Every payment, adjustment, and customer note should live in the account history.
 When a question comes up later, that record becomes the source of truth.
 Detailed tracking also supports transparency, which helps prevent misunderstandings before they start.

-Third, review reports on a regular schedule.
+Review reports on a regular schedule.
 Reports show trends that are easy to miss day to day.
 They can reveal overdue balances, recurring exceptions, or customer accounts that need a different billing approach.
 A quick review each week or month can prevent a small issue from turning into a collection problem.

 These practices work best when the billing system is connected to the rest of the operation.
 If service stops, route changes, and payments all live in different places, tracking becomes fragile.
 If they live in one system, the business gets a much stronger foundation.